muokata/ansible-foreman-hosts-inventory/README.md

 three-backup.example.com
 ```

-This inventory file can be passed to Ansible and be to be used as a hosts file
+The generated inventory file can be used by Ansible as a hosts file
 ```
 Use Ansible 'raw' module to execute the 'uptime' command on all servers in the 'test/DB' hostgroup ansible -m raw -a "uptime" -i /path/to/foreman_inventory test/DB